rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

 # Forcing last good plan
-This code sample demonstrates how automatic tuning feature in SQL Server 2017 (or higher) can identify and automatically fix performance problems in your workload.
+This code sample demonstrates how [Automatic tuning in SQL Server 2017 CTP2.0+] (https://docs.microsoft.com/sql/relational-databases/automatic-tuning/automatic-tuning) can identify and automatically fix performance problems in your workload.

 ### Contents